aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Sort.md

 ## Remarks

-In [single letter rendering](../../Life%20Cycle/letter%20rendering/single%20letter%20rendering.md), this affects the whole line at once including letters rendered before this command on that line.
+In [Single Letter Rendering](../../Letter%20Rendering%20Methods/Single%20Letter%20Rendering.md), this affects the whole line at once including letters rendered before this command on that line.